 The secret to crafting a consistently accurate shot is practice, practice, practice.
 The secret to the high-density SpyderWeb ST-24XL foam block target is its tightly woven fabric that slows down arrows gently rather than stopping them abruptly.

 This target’s unique fabric weave self heals between shots, meaning you can practice with it for a very long time without fear of it failing.
-Some have reported using this block for over 55,000 shots, unlike other block target spots.
+Some have reported using this block for over 55,000 shots.
 Simply unreal.